-Accessibility Service provision is a key element of transition planning for students with disabilities but is only one piece of a much larger transition process into the university environment.
-The transition to the post-secondary environment signals a significant shift in the student's academic life whereby the student becomes an equal partner in her/his education as a self-directed, independent learner.
+Accessibility Service provision is a key element of transition planning for students with disabilities/health conditions but is only one piece of a much larger transition process into the university environment.
+The transition to the post-secondary environment signals a significant shift in the student's academic life whereby the student becomes an equal partner in their education as a self-directed, independent learner.

-For students with disabilities requiring additional arrangements and who are registered with TRU it is crucial that they contact Accessibility Services a minimum of three months prior to the start of their semester or course(s).
-In addition to our receipt and verification of disability documentation, some services, such as interpreting, alternate format texts, and external funding, require sufficient lead time to arrange.
+For students with disabilities/health conditions that require additional arrangements and who are registered with TRU, it is crucial that they contact Accessibility Services a minimum of three months prior to the start of their semester or course(s).
+In addition to our receipt and verification of medical documentation, some services, such as interpreting, alternate format texts, and external funding, require sufficient lead time to arrange.

 Transition to university: information for parents and high school students

-There are differences between services and accommodations provided at high school compared to services and accommodations provided at university for students with disabilities.
+There are differences between services and accommodations provided at high school compared to services and accommodations provided at university for students with disabilities/health conditions.
 Please see the table below as well as the frequently asked questions that follow.

 What are the main differences between services and accommodations for students in university compared to services and accommodations for students in high school?

 |Access to education for students with disabilities/health conditions is regulated by...||The School Act in BC||BC Human Right’s Code, University Policy BRD 10-0, Academic Accommodation|

 |To show that a student has a disability/health condition, they must...||Have an IEP that is based on a formal diagnosis||Have recent documentation of their disability/health condition.
 For students with a learning disability, a psycho-educational assessment completed in the last five years or with adult measures required|

 |The decision to disclose the nature of one’s disability/health condition is made by…||A parent or guardian||The student|